JICA Ogata Research Institute

 [Chapter 5]

--Jun Kawaguchi, Assistant Professor, Faculty of Human Sciences, University of Tsukuba
+-Jun Kawaguchi, University of Tsukuba

 [Chapter 6]

-Capacity Development in Education Governance and Improvement in School-based Management: the Japanese Approaches
+Capacity Development in Education Governance and Improvement in School-Based Management: The Japanese Approaches

 [Chapter 7]

-Japan’s Governmental Assistance in TVET for Industrial Human Resource Development: Changing Patterns of JICA’s project-based cooperation
+Japan’s Governmental Assistance in TVET for Industrial Human Resource Development: Changing Patterns of JICA’s Project-Based Cooperation

--Astushi Tsujimoto, Research Officer, JICA Ogata Sadako Research Institute for Peace and Developmen
+-Astushi Tsujimoto, JICA Ogata Research Institute

 [Chapter 8]

-Private-sector-led Cooperation in Industrial Human Resource Development: The Case of the Association for Overseas Technical Cooperation and Sustainable Partnerships (AOTS)
+Private Sector-Led Cooperation in Industrial Human Resource Development: The Case of the Association for Overseas Technical Cooperation and Sustainable Partnerships (AOTS)

--Yuki Shimazu, Assistant Professor, Graduate School of International Development, Nagoya University
+-Yuki Shimazu, Nagoya University

--Astushi Tsujimoto, Research Officer, JICA Ogata Sadako Research Institute for Peace and Development
+-Astushi Tsujimoto, JICA Ogata Research Institute

 [Chapter 9]